 - Monday: Bring everything back into the garage

-I learned so much for this process and will be sharing these lessons on Thursday.
-If you’re looking to epoxy your garage floor, I encourage you to check out Thursday’s post for more details (aka I made some mistakes so you don’t have to).
+I learned so much for this process and shared ALL the tips I learned along the way right here.
+If you’re looking to epoxy your garage floor, I encourage you to check out this post for more details (aka I made some mistakes so you don’t have to).
 Today, I’m going to focus a little more in-depth on the specific steps to clarify exactly how we made my garage floor dreams come true!

 - Rust-Oleum’s RockSolid Epoxy Metallic (the box says 2 boxes will cover a one car garage, we ended up needing 4 boxes for full coverage) <– EVERYTHING for the epoxy comes in the kit

 - 5 Gallon Bucket

 - Paint brush